top of page

 Trauma among healthcare Professionals

-In this project I teamed up with Dr. Karen Bauce (Iona University) to understand more about trauma among healthcare workers in the US.
+In this project we aim to understand more about trauma among healthcare workers in the US.
 We are specifically interested in understanding more about the experiences healthcare workers involved in patient care have with trauma.
 We plan to use this knowledge to help healthcare professionals and healthcare students by developing a pilot training program to assist them in preparing for possible trauma experiences in the healthcare field.
 This project will also generate a minimum of one manuscript.

 Status: